Can Cats Eat Dog Food? Read Before You Feed

 Shop our solutions →

 You’re probably here because you have a cat who won’t stop eyeing your dog’s food.
 Maybe they even snuck a few bites — or stole the entire bowl from under their nose.
-But can cats eat dog food?
+But do cats eat dog food?
 We all know cats are curious, but will this food curiosity kill your cat?
 Not necessarily.
 You may have noticed that your cat starts eyeing your dog's food once they're done chowing down on their own breakfast.

-The food smells sort of similar.
+The same feed dog food smells sort of similar.
 It looks sort of similar (just a bit bigger bites).
 Your cat obviously wants to give it a try.
 But should you let them?
-Can cats eat dog food?
+Do cats eat dog food?
 The short answer is: Yes, but only for a very short amount of time or in emergency situations.

 Why is Dog Food Bad for Cats?

 Cats and dogs have different nutritional needs and dietary requirements.
-Dog food is missing a lot of the nutrition that cats need in order to remain healthy and active.
+Dog food is missing a lot of the nutrition that cats and dogs need in order to remain healthy and active.
 Cats are obligate carnivores, meaning they need to consume nutrients only found in meat.
-Dogs are omnivores, meaning they can digest meat, grains, and vegetables to obtain their essential needs.
+Dogs are omnivores, meaning they can digest meat, grains, and vegetables to obtain their essential nutritional needs too.

 For this reason, a canine’s food isn’t solely focused on meat.
 While their food may look and smell similar, there’s actually a big difference in the ingredients and nutrients.

 What Ingredients Are in Cat Food?

 If you want to have a better idea of individual animal sources your cat eats in its food, keep an eye out for more specific terms like beef, chicken, turkey, lamb, or salmon.
 The order in which ingredients are listed on a label is based on the descending order by weight.
-So, the first ingredient is in the diet in the highest amount.
+So, the first ingredient is in the cat's diet in the highest amount.

 Related: Natural Salmon Flavored Cat Treats + Beneficial Ingredients